Last updated 11th May 2020

 We value your privacy as much as we do our own, so we’re committed to keeping your personal and business information safe.
 We don’t gather any personal information that you don’t consent to share with us.
 We will never collect or publish any personal information without your explicit permission and we will never trade this information with third parties.
 Any personal information that you choose to share with us will be treated with the highest standards of security and confidentiality and we’ll never give anyone access to it unless we’re forced to by law.

 How we collect information

-We collect contact information from you when you complete a form on our website.
-This information includes; your name, email address, and phone number so that we can reply to your enquiry.
+We collect contact information from you when you complete a form on our website or via other means.

 Occasionally, we might receive your contact information from one of our partners.
 If we do, we protect it in exactly the same way as if you give it to us directly.

 When you contact us by email or through our website, we collect your name, email address, phone number, the company you work for.
 Occasionally we conduct surveys and in those cases we collect other information only where permission is granted and it is explained what we are asking for and what we will do with it.

 Where we store your information

 When you contact us by email through our website or other online means we may store your information in HubSpot, our Customer Relationship Management (CRM) software and or process it as part of a research or consulting process.
 Our software systems are managed using Microsoft Azure for security and the company also stores files in a corporate cloud-based folders on DropBox.
 We chose these systems partly for their commitment to security.